pyeventsourcing/eventsourcing/docs/topics/application.rst

 can be used with subclasses of :class:`~eventsourcing.application.LogEvent` to trigger log events that can be saved and listed.
-An event-sourced log can be constructed as a part of the application, with a version-5 UUID that is used to identify the sequence of events.
-This is similar to event-sourced aggregates, with the difference that the entire sequence does not need to be obtained in order to derive useful information in the application.
+An event-sourced log can be constructed as a part of the application, with a version-5 UUID that is used to identify the sequence of log events.
+This is similar to event-sourced aggregates, with the difference that the entire sequence does not need to be obtained and used to reconstruct a current state in order to derive useful information in the application.
-A range of log events can be selected from the sequence, ascending or descending.
-The logged information can be retried from the log events.
+Instead, a subset of the log events can be selected from the sequence.
+The logged information can then be retrieved from the log events.

-This can be used, for example, to incrementally discover the aggregate IDs of a particular type of aggregate.
-Log events can be triggered with the ID of newly created aggregates.
-Triggered log events can then be saved atomically with the newly created aggregate, by passing both to the application :func:`~eventsourcing.application.Application.save` method.
+This can be used, for example, to record and incrementally discover the aggregate IDs of a particular type of aggregate.
+A log event can be triggered with the ID of a newly created aggregate.
+The log event can then be saved atomically with the newly created aggregate, by passing both to the application :func:`~eventsourcing.application.Application.save` method.